JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 The window was open and the screen was down.
 A white curtain fluttered a bit in the breeze.
 I couldn’t see much, but all I could see was a woman seemingly asleep on a bed, and the shadows of what I assume were Andrew and Marc coming down a hallway near the room.

-I backed away from the window, jogged down the fire escape staircase, ran down Beach Walk and jaywalked in a sprint across the street and to head back home.
+I backed away from the window, jogged down the fire escape staircase, ran down Beach Walk and sprinted across Brighton Beach Avenue to head back home.

 ***